HolographiX

 Quick start

-Note: .holo output directories (like src/flower.jpg.holo/) are generated locally and are not committed to the repo.
+Note: .holo output directories (like src/flower.jpg.holo/) are generated locally and are not committed to the repository.
 Run the encode step before any example that reads src/flower.jpg.holo.

 Encode / decode an image: